Toxblh/MTMR/README.md

     "source": {
       "filePath": "/Users/toxblh/Library/Application Support/MTMR/iTunes.nowPlaying.scpt",
       // or
-      "inline": "tell application \"Finder\"\rif exists window 1 then\ractivate\relse\rmake new Finder window\rset target of front window to path to home folder as string\ractivate\rend if\rend tell",
+      "inline": "tell application \"Finder\"\rif not (exists window 1) then\rmake new Finder window\rset target of front window to path to home folder as string\rend if\ractivate\rend tell",
       // or
       "base64": "StringInbase64"
     }